What do you do?

 In 1998 Heather and I started our current business as independent financial advisers which continues to this present day.
-I have a separate consultancy business as a specialist in Inheritance Tax and Estate planning and we help the wealthy retired and business owners with their tax, financial planning and wealth management.
+I have a separate consultancy business as a specialist in Inheritance Tax and Estate planning and we help the wealthy retired, investment property owners and business owners with their tax, financial planning and wealth management.

 What qualifies me to be a coach?

 Money and personal finance – I am a qualified Independent Financial Adviser and this has been my main work and living for 18 years.
-However, my personal focus is helping people reduce the need for money and building long term sustainable income streams.
+However, my personal focus is helping people reduce the need for earned income by building long-term sustainable income streams.

 Health and fitness – Another passion, as my target is to live a long, happy and healthy life.
-I have read over 40 books and over 60 research science papers on this subject alone.
-I watch numerous documentaries on TV to further enhance my high level of knowledge in this area.
+I am fascinated by the science around longevity and healthspan and so I have read over 40 books and over 60 research science papers on this subject alone.
+I watch numerous documentaries on TV and Youtube to further enhance my knowledge in this area.

 Small business advice – I have run my own business (more than one) for 18 years and also while in Greece.
 I also help and coach many clients who are business owners to improve their lives and business.
 Once again I continue to read avidly around this subject and help many of my clients with their own businesses.
 Currently, I work as a consultant and run my own IFA practice within a larger business.